microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-profile.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+A profile serves as a container for forwarding policies.
 This is an abstract type from which the [microsoft.graph.networkaccess.forwardingProfile](networkaccess-forwardingprofile.md) resource type is derived.

 Inherits from [microsoft.graph.entity](../resources/entity.md).